Own the ultimate in limited edition fine art photography

 To achieve proper sharpness and saturation you also need what is commonly called a DSLR – this is a digital single lens reflex camera.
 Hobbyists use these and so do professional photographers.
 I use a Canon.
 High fashion photographers and portrait photographers alike often use Canon equipment.
 Canon color science look is one of the manufacturer’s strongest selling points.
 They are made according to Japanese factory standards, among the highest in the world.

 The engineers that design the microprocessor in the Canon, commonly called the DIGIC processor have fine tuned it so that it produces JPEGs (pictures) of extraordinary quality.
 Lightroom is an essential editing tool for real estate photography.
-This pre-processing of JPEGs can be achieved through the proper use of other models, too – the Leica and Nikon, among others.

 Service Areas for Architectural Photography – Southwest Florida